mibrito/demo-softruck/README.md

 }
 ```

-## Routes
+## API Endpoints
 ```
-/ : Return all objects in a unique request
+/ : Return all objects in a single request

 /meta/dates : Get the date of last update